 *please note intakes are dependent of number of referrals.
 Limited spaces available for each intake

-Upon completion of the four week inpatient cycle patients will meet with the schema team to discuss ongoing care options.
+In the final week of the inpatient cycle, patients will discuss with their individual Schema therapist their ongoing care options.
 This may include involvement in TVC day programs or community recommendations.

 It is STRONGLY recommended that individuals who complete the program have access to individual therapy in the community.